 - What talent do you have focused on having the ‘right’ inventory at the ‘right’ place at the ‘right’ time?
 You could double your inventory and decrease service if you don’t know how to navigate these treacherous waters.

-- How sure are you that your demand and supply (labor, skills, machine capacity, buildings/ storage capacity, cash flow) are aligned and will remain aligned (review your SIOP plans)?
+- How sure are you that your demand and supply (labor, skills, machine capacity, buildings/ storage capacity, cash flow) are aligned and will remain aligned (review your SIOP, also known as S&OP, plans)?

 This topic reminds me of one of my early articles, the Million Dollar Planner.
 Although that sounds insane, it might be worth thinking about conceptually.
 If you maximize your customer experience, profitability and cash flow, the return is frequently in excess of a million dollars.
 Most importantly, what could you do with an extra million dollars?
 Invest in new products and services to spur growth?
 Build your infrastructure to enable scalable growth?
 Build your talent base to create sustainability?
 The possibilities are limitless.